AdnanHodzic/auto-cpufreq/README.md

 `sudo auto-cpufreq --force=governor`

-The system will be forced to use the governor of choice.
-The only governor options are "powersave" and "performance".
-Setting force to "reset" will disable any override.
-Please note that any set override will persist even after reboot.
+Force use of either "powersave" or "performance" governors.
+Setting to "reset" will go back to normal mode Please note that any set override will persist even after reboot.

 ### Install - auto-cpufreq daemon